-- 1. Select Configure > Base Station > General. - 2.
-In the Default profiles area, click Channel Profile.
-The Edit Channel Profile form appears. - 3.
-In the General tab, define the following: - a.
+- 3. In the General tab, define the following: - a.
 The subaudible deviation if the base station will transmit with CTCSS or DCS. - b.
 The talk-through repeater gain if the base station will be used as a repeater. - c.
-The criteria for receiver gating (see "Configuring Receiver Gating" on page 94). - 4.
+The criteria for receiver gating (see "Configuring Receiver Gating" on page 96). - 4.
 In the Signal Path tab, do the following: - a.
 Use the check boxes to enable the audio paths you require.
 Enabled paths are displayed as dark lines. - b.
 Select levels for any line inputs and outputs.